Designations Congruent with Things: Chapter 23

 It’s unreal, actually.

-“I confess I have been curious about whether your hair is practically fixable, since you seem to have so little success with it,” Hermann says, in non-answer to Newt’s non-question.
+“I confess I’ve been curious about whether your hair is practically fixable, since you seem to have so little success with it,” Hermann says, in non-answer to Newt’s non-question.

 “We are so perfect for each other,” Newt announces, apropos of communication via miscommunication.
 “That’s why I bought you an RFID chip.